- About Us

 Horizon Labs

 Horizon Labs focuses on more specialized topics and is one-on-one and thus more open-ended.
 Horizon Labs allows students to get individualized mentorship from instructors who are on the front lines of PhD-level research, often who are in the process of completing their own PhD or postdoctoral research.
 These instructors are more intimately acquainted with the latest studies, the most relevant data sets, and the most interesting perspectives being introduced in their respective fields.
-This list includes many of our mentors, but it is not a complete list as we honor requests by mentors to not be listed publicly for personal privacy purposes.
-If you would like to see the full list of mentors for a particular subject, please reach out to fill out this form with the request for additional information.
+This list includes a selection of our mentor pool.

 International Relations